bn-l/blog/content/posts/14-12-22-git-overview.md

   - A node on the git DAG must have a reference to it or else it can be garbage collected / deleted.
   - Nodes cannot be mutated but these "post-its" can be moved around freely.
 They don't get stored in the history, and they aren't *directly*[^1] transferred between repositories.
 They act like bookmarks.

-## Further Concepts
+## The Rest

-### Remotes:
+### Remotes

-- Git urls with names
+- Git urls with names (like the word "origin")
-- Naming allows quick reference.
-Can simply use an identifier instead of typing: http:… etc
+- Matches words to urls
-  - Literally listed in .git/config like this (git's config file is [basically](https://stackoverflow.com/a/68461700/20603697) INI format):
+  - Literally listed in .git/config like this (git's config file is [basically](https://stackoverflow.com/a/68461700/20603697) INI format).
+This matches the word "origin" to these two properties (the fetch part can be ignored for now):

 ```	ini
 [remote "origin"]